H́nh ảnh trang

 BY THE AUTHOR OF VILLAGE TALES.

 A LITTLE money is a good thing in the outset of life, if a person have wisdom to make a right and judicious use of it.
-But the head and the pocket must balance well; the scales must be equipoised; for if one or the other kick the beam a loss will, in most cases, ensue.
+But the head and the pocket must balance well; the scales must be equipoised; for if one or the other kick the bean a loss will, in most cases, ensue.
 If you have too little wit, the world will over-reach you; if too much, you will outwit yourself.
 In either case ten chances to one, your purse, or rather the contents of it, will slip through your fingers.
 Among the dangers to which hereditary wealth subjects us, are pride, indolence, extravagance; and the smaller the portion of our inheritance, the more danger is there.
 But what is most extraordinary, is that these very evils are often nursed up in the same cradie with the child, cherished with his growth, and instilled into all his habits, as he passes through the routine of his education, by parental care and misjudging affection.

 6